RetroDECK/ES-DE/ANDROID.md

 * M64Plus FZ (the FileProvider interface doesn't work reliably and game launching randomly fails when using it)
 * PPSSPP (the FileProvider interface doesn't work with .chd files specifically)

-## Issues with dots in directory names
+## Issues with the Ayn Odin 2

+There are two serious issues that seem to be specific to the Ayn Odin 2, although it remains to be seen whether the problem exists also on other devices.

-There is a strange issue on some specific Android devices where some emulators refuse to run games that you place inside directories that contain dots in their names.
+The first problem is that some emulators refuse to run games that you place inside directories that contain dots in their names.
 This is quite problematic as the [directories interpreted as files](USERGUIDE.md#directories-interpreted-as-files) functionality depends on the ability to add file extensions to directory names.

-A known problematic device is the Ayn Odin 2 (Android 13) and devices that seem to work correctly are Ayn Odin Lite (Android 11), Google Pixel 4a (Android 13) and Google Pixel Tablet (Android 14).

-The issue has been observed with M64Plus FZ, Play!, Saturn.emu, FPse and FPseNG and it's working fine with RetroArch, NetherSX2, ePSXe, DuckStation and Yuzu.
-Note however that this is not a complete list as not all emulators have been tested for this across multiple devices.
+This has been observed with M64Plus FZ, Play!, Saturn.emu, FPse and FPseNG and it's working fine with RetroArch, NetherSX2, ePSXe, DuckStation and Yuzu.
+Note however that this is not a complete list as not all emulators have been tested for this problem.

-If you run into this problem you can use the _folder link_ functionality as an alternative to the _directories interpreted as files_ functionality.
+If you run into this issue you can use the _folder link_ functionality as an alternative to the _directories interpreted as files_ functionality.
 How to use folder links is described in the [User guide](USERGUIDE.md).

-## Issues with running some emulators on some devices

-Some devices have issues and can't run a number of emulators.
-It may be related to the previous topic above, or it may be completely unrelated.
-But the same pattern emerges here, the Ayn Odin 2 (Android 13) is broken and the Ayn Odin Lite (Android 11), Google Pixel 4a (Android 13) and Google Pixel Tablet (Android 14) are working fine.

-When attempting to run such an emulator on a problematic device you'll see an error popup with the game name followed by "ERROR CODE -1".
-The following emulators are affected
+The second problem is that a number of emulators can't be launched from ES-DE at all.
+When attempting to run such an emulator an error popup with the game name followed by "ERROR CODE -1" is displayed.
+The affected emulators are ColEm, fMSX, iNES, MasterGear, My Boy!, My OldBoy!, Redream and Speccy.

-* ColEm
-* fMSX
-* iNES
-* MasterGear
-* My Boy!
-* My OldBoy!
-* Redream
-* Speccy
+The following devices have been tested and do **not** experience either of these two problems:

+* Ayn Odin Lite (Android 11)
+* Retroid Pocket 4 Pro (Android 13)
+* Google Pixel 4a (Android 13)
+* Google Pixel Tablet (Android 14)

+## Known problems

+In addition to the issues specific to the Ayn Odin 2 there are a couple of other problems that will hopefully be resolved in the near future:

+* Poor performance/low frame rate after startup on some devices, which seems to happen randomly and is usually resolved by itself within 10 to 30 seconds.
+* The Android soft keyboard causes rendering issues when navigating using a controller or physical keyboard, as such the ES-DE built-in keyboard is enabled by default for the time being.
+For testing purposes the Android soft keyboard can be enabled via the _Enable virtual keyboard_ option in the _UI settings_ menu.
+If only using touch input the issue is not present.
+This problem is believed to be caused by a bug in the SDL library so it probably needs to be resolved there.

 ## Emulator installation and setup